YoshimatsuSaito/formula1-map-dash/README.md

 # formula1-map-dash

+## Overview
+- This app is a demo designed for fans of the FIA Formula One World Championship (F1).
+- The app not only allows users to visually explore race locations and circuit layouts, but also provides the schedule for each Grand Prix session.
+Users can engage in strategy simulations themselves and view both race results and winning predictions made by the app.
+- The app is accessible at https://formula1-map-dash-74a62ff12fb4.herokuapp.com/.
+- Please note that the above URL may become invalid without prior notice.

 ## Circuit geo data source and license
 - The geodata located in the `.data/` directory has been borrowed from the [bacinger](https://github.com/bacinger/f1-circuits/tree/master/circuits).
 I would like to express my gratitude to the contributors.
 - The original code from which the geodata was borrowed is under the [MIT License](https://github.com/bacinger/f1-circuits/blob/master/LICENSE.md)